Digital implementations of deep feature extractors are intrinsically informative: Information retention in scattering CNNs over LCA groups

 and $\Ncal(\Psi,\Gamma^2)$ denotes the smallest number $n\in \N\cup \{\infty\}$ with the property that for any $\psi \in \Psi$ there exist $\xi_1,\ldots,\xi_n\in\widehat{G}$ such that $\supp(\widehat{\psi})\subseteq \bigcup_{k=1}^n \xi_k \Gamma^2$.
 Furthermore, it holds that

 Thus, $\alpha(\Psi,\Gamma)<1$ if $\sup_{\psi\in\Psi}\mu_{\widehat{G}}(\Gamma \cdot \supp(\widehat{\psi}))<\infty$, i.e., we then have exponential energy decay globally on $L^2(G)$.
 In particular, if $G$ is discrete, exponential energy decay holds globally on $L^2(G)$. \end{theorem} \begin{proof} The proof is given in Appendix \ref{sec: app - thm: rate for general LCA group scattering}. \end{proof} \begin{remark} Theorem \ref{thm: rate for finite LCA group scattering}, Remark \ref{rm: exp decay for nonabelian finite group scattering}, and Theorem \ref{thm: rate for general LCA group scattering} corroborate the experimental reports (e.g., \cite{bruna2013invariant,anden2011multiscale}) that the energy decays exponentially with increasing network depth in digital implementations of scattering CNNs, which is even reinforced by their measure-theoretic analog, Corollary \ref{cor: generic rate for discrete measure spaces}.
 However, the fact that the digital implementation of any feature extractor necessarily deals with discrete finite signals seems to play a significant role for its energy distribution.
-In fact, the recent paper \cite{fuhr2024energy} shows that the energy decay can even be arbitrarily slow in certain scattering CNNs over the Euclidean domain $\R^d$.
-Note that this is no contradiction to the findings in this paper, even when considering the digitial implementations of scattering CNNs as suitable discretizations of their Euclidean-domain counterparts: The basis of the exponential decay guaranteed by, e.g., Theorem \ref{thm: rate for finite LCA group scattering}, converges to $1$ if $\sup_{\psi\in\Psi}\#\supp(\widehat{\psi})$ increases at the order of $\#G$ as the size of the group tends to infinity. \end{remark} \begin{remark} Theorem \ref{thm: rate for general LCA group scattering} can be seen to recover \cite[Proposition 3.3]{czaja2019analysis}. \end{remark}
+In fact, the recent paper \cite{fuhr2025energy} shows that the energy decay can even be arbitrarily slow in certain scattering CNNs over the Euclidean domain $\R^d$.
+Note that this is no contradiction to the findings in this paper, even when considering the digitial implementations of scattering CNNs as suitable discretizations of their Euclidean-domain counterparts: The basis of the exponential decay guaranteed by, e.g., Theorem \ref{thm: rate for finite LCA group scattering}, converges to $1$ if $\sup_{\psi\in\Psi}\#\supp(\widehat{\psi})$ increases at the order of $\#G$ as the size of the group tends to infinity. \end{remark} \begin{remark} Theorem \ref{thm: rate for general LCA group scattering} generalizes \cite[Proposition 3.3]{czaja2019analysis} (arbitrary LCA groups, explicit bound for the decay basis). \end{remark}

 Our results contribute to the understanding of the energy distribution in deep feature extractors and, as a by-product, partially, positively answer the question of the applicability of a stability result for scattering CNNs posed in \cite[Remark 7]{chew2024geometric}.